-This bike has seen the dust and rock of the desert, the holes and jumps of bike parks and even mucky NorCal winter riding.
-Typically our test bikes get ridden hard, but few get the length of torture testing this poor Switchblade was subjected to.
+This bike has seen the dust and rock of the desert, the holes, and jumps of bike parks and even mucky NorCal winter riding.
+Typically our test bikes get ridden hard, but few understand the length of torture testing this poor Switchblade was subjected to.
 Yet despite all it went through, this bike was boxed up and shipped back to Phoenix with plenty of life left to live.

 For riders wanting a more aggressive stance, the bike can be raked out with the 17mm head tube spacer, meant to increase the BB height on the 27.5+ set up.
 Head angle is normally set at a playful yet attack-ready 67.3 degrees.
 All sizes share the same manual friendly 16.85-inch chainstays.